 The Data Archive is accessible via the Internet.
 This archive supports various protocols for data transmission, such as (HPN)SCP, SFTP, rsync and GridFTP.
 These protocols work in both Linux and Windows environments.

-Data Persistent Identifier: This ensures that your data is findable and referencible using Persistent Identifiers (PIDs).
+Persistent Identifiers (PIDs) ensure that your data is findable and referencible.
 This service is a standard part of B2SAFE.
 Even if you store your data on one of our other infrastructures, you can still use PIDs.

 Advice and consultancy